codeOfRobin/try-swift-talk/try!Swift.md

 # 🤔

 ^ Problem with this approach is, you have to **think**.
 THINKING.
 IS.
 HARD.
 There’s a reason why most talks about testing in conferences have like super experienced grizzled old devs - it takes experience (and lots of it) to write testable code well.
+The average junior engineer would probably, given this problem pass in the socket client directly, or worse use a singleton to update the view(that takes away most testability in your code)

 ^ Let's try an alternative using Rx